ELS-RD/anonymisation/README.md

 - Miscellaneous tricks
     - removing from train set all paragraphs containing 0 entity
         - no entity paragraphs may be due to too simplistic patterns
-    - Apply some priority rules depending of the source of the entity offset for cases where there is a conflict of type
+    - Apply some priority rules over the source of the entity offset for cases where there is a conflict of type
         - some candidate generators are more safe than others
         - a `_1` is added to the end of the tag label when it is safe and it is removed during the offset normalization step
     - Look for doubtful MWE candidates and declare them as doubtful
-        - doubtful MWE candidates are any sequence of words starting with an up case
+        - doubtful MWE candidates are any sequence of words starting with an upper case
         - a filter is then applied to keep only those with a first name (based on a dictionary)
         - no loss is computed on these entities, meaning they don't influence the model during training